 The Council's group accounts consist of: Clackmannanshire and Stirling Integration Joint Board, Central Scotland Valuation Joint Board and Common Good.
-Further detail on the Councils Group Accounts and accompanying notes can be found on pages 149-156.
+Further detail on the Councils Group Accounts and accompanying notes can be found on pages 154-162.

-Covid-19
+Covid-19 and Cost of Living

-The recent Covid-19 pandemic has had a significant impact on the Council and its communities since the end of 2019/20.
+The Covid-19 pandemic and ensuing Cost of Living crisis has had a significant impact on the Council and its communities over the past 3 years.
 Since March 2020, the Council has put actions in place and reprioritised services to safeguard its communities.
-2021/22 saw further waves of the virus and lockdown restrictions being put in place.
-Over the past year, focus has been directed to continue to support individuals and businesses alongside the wider recovery action as changes to services are embedded into business as usual.
-It is expected that the pandemic will continue to impact on performance going forward into 2022/23 and beyond.
+The year 2021/22 saw further waves of the virus and lockdown restrictions being put in place, and the emergence of significant cost pressures on the Council and its communities.
+Over the past year, focus has been directed to continue to support vulnerable individuals and communities and businesses, with wider recovery action increasingly embedded into business as usual as well as Cost of Living supports to those affected by increasing inflationary pressures.